phrodod/ucla_cs260_winter_2018/week6.md

 The instructor already issued [homework 3], which has several questions covering Section 1.4 and Chapter 2.
-In addition, the CalTech course provided additiona homework that tests your conceptual knowledge with multiple choice questions.
+In addition, the CalTech course provided additional homework that tests your conceptual knowledge with multiple choice questions.

 Fortunately for me, we already have some great lectures covering these topics